HomeSpan/HomeSpan/docs/Reference.md

 ### *SPAN_ACCESSORY()* and *SPAN_ACCESSORY(NAME)*

 A "convenience" macro that implements the following very common code snippet used when creating Accessories.
-The last line is only included if *NAME* (a c-style string) has been included as an argument to the macro:
+The last line is only included if *NAME* (a C-style string) has been included as an argument to the macro:

 ```C++
 new SpanAccessory();